udacity/cn-interview/fixture/README.md

 # Fixture misc

-Here are some fixture resources you may need for your codinge tests.
+Here are some fixture resources you may need for your coding tests.

 ## Simple API server